yupidevs/yupi/docs/source/examples/example6.rst

-The example is focused in computing the probability density function for displacements at different time instants for the case of a one-dimensional process, as shown analitically by Chechkin et al. in [1].
+The example is focused in computing the probability density function for displacements at different time instants for the case of a one-dimensional process, as shown analitically by Chechkin et al. in [1] and discussed in [2].

 The example is structured as follows:
   | :ref:`Setup dependencies 6`